jonsmock/jonsmock.github.com/_posts/2015-02-25-turning-unit-tests-into-properties.md

 initial learning curve.

 Try the kata and see for yourself!
-Here's an interesting idea for exploration: what happens when you replace a space with a strike?
+Here's an interesting idea for exploration: what happens when you replace a spare with a strike?
 Can you say anything about how the two scores relate?
 Try to write it as a property.

 ## Other Notes and Tips